When The World Decided to Share My Birthday - September 11th

 Those are stories we often try to forget.
 The following is one I hope we never do.

 I don’t get credit for this story other than that I was partially responsible for bringing it’s writer into the world, 18 years ago today.
 Much like hanging their finger paintings on the refrigerator, I still love to show off the work of my kids.
+I suspect you’ll remember it far longer than you’d remember another story about another Sox loss on the way to the playoffs or another name being leaked from the list of users and abusers anyhow.

 I like to think that in everything they produce a little drop of me helped to produce it.
 The apple doesn’t fall far from the tree, unless it’s up to no good.
 Then it doesn’t fall far from her Mom’s tree..